espocrm/documentation/docs/user-guide/emails.md

 Espo does not work exactly like a regular personal email client.
 Espo is a central place where emails from multiple email accounts of multiple people are gathered.

 The same email record can appear in the inboxes of multiple users, for example, when they were both recipients of the email.
 A user with high privileges can see an email even if it was not addressed to them.
 This allows the monitoring of subordinates' communication within the organization.

+When then the same email is imported from multiple email accounts, only one email record will be stored in Espo.
+Emails are recognized as duplicates by their *Message-ID*.

 Email folders in Espo are not connected with IMAP folders, there's no two-way sync between them by design.